Chart Color Schemes

 Braitling is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Braitling, as per the latest Census, 80.4% of dwellings were houses, with the remaining 19.5% being semi-detached, apartments, or other types.
+In Braitling, as per the latest Census evaluation, 80.4% of dwellings were houses, with the remaining 19.5% comprising semi-detached properties, apartments, and other dwelling types.
 In comparison, Non-Metro NT had 67.8% houses and 32.2% other dwellings.
 Home ownership in Braitling stood at 20.7%, with mortgaged dwellings at 44.0% and rented ones at 35.3%.
 The median monthly mortgage repayment was $1,804, higher than Non-Metro NT's average of $1,800.
-Weekly rent in Braitling was $430, compared to Non-Metro NT's $280.
-Nationally, Braitling's mortgage repayments were lower than the Australian average of $1,863, while rents were higher at $375.
+The median weekly rent in Braitling was $430, compared to Non-Metro NT's $280.
+Nationally, Braitling's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $375.

 Frequently Asked Questions - Housing